barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ![](stepIntoThis.png)

 * Use [www.webglreport.com](http://www.webglreport.com) to see if WebGL is supported, and if so, what is exactly supported.
+For more goodness, including the ANGLE revision, browse to chrome://gpu-internals/ in Chrome.

 * Keep your video card drivers up to date.
 [NVIDIA](http://www.nvidia.com/Download/index.aspx) | [AMD](http://support.amd.com/us/gpudownload/Pages/index.aspx).